TOTPRadius : Azure AD Proxy mode

 Restrictions

-With Azure AD Proxy mode only the primary factor (password) is verified against the Azure AD user records, the second factor is checked against the TOTPRadius local database only.
+With Azure AD (Microsoft Entra ID) Proxy mode only the primary factor (password) is verified against the Azure AD (Microsoft Entra ID) user records, the second factor is checked against the TOTPRadius local database only.
 The second factor supported is TOTP only, with fallback mechanisms such as SMS and Email.
 Please note that the fallback mechanisms are not recommended being used in production and there is no push notification possible.

 The TOTP secrets imported in TOTPRadius can be the same as with Azure MFA - this will allow the users to use the same TOTP App profile or hardware token for TOTPRadius-connected authentication and Azure applications.
 You can also use a different set of TOTP secrets for TOTPRadius-hosted user records - in some scenarios this can enhance security even further.